 “TOO MUCH FAT IN THE TUMMY.
 I WORK OUT ALL THE TIME AND HAVE GOOD MUSCLE CONTROL.
 I’VE LOST AS MUCH WEIGHT AS I CAN, AND IF I LOSE MORE, MY BREASTS AND REAR BEGIN TO SAG.”

 It seems like only yesterday that we first began practicing liposuction.

 Actually it has been almost 15 years since it was first introduced.
-Now that the technique has been refined, it has become perhaps the most common procedure performed at our Center.
+After years of refinement, it now ranks as perhaps the most common procedure performed at our Center.
 Liposuction is ideal for fat removal when skin and muscle are firm.
 Even if there is some laxity, it may be the best choice.
-Most women fell into that category, but many men with bulging abdomens have excess fat that is deep to the muscle and surrounding the intestine.
+Most women fall into that category.
+But many men with bulging abdomens have excess fat that is deep to the muscle and surrounding the intestine.
 This type of fat is too deep to remove with liposuction.

 Example 1 shows an example of a patient who at first glance might not be considered an ideal candidate for liposuction.
 In fact, we initially recommended a tummy tuck, but she felt it was more surgery than she was prepared for.
 The result shows that her decision was certainly a reasonable one.

-Example 2 shows a patient following and endoscopic abdominoplasty with limited liposuction surgery.
+Example 2 shows a patient following an endoscopic abdominoplasty with limited liposuction surgery.

 One problem: some patients continue to drain for much longer periods.
-The reason is still unknown and subject to current study, but may be related to the amount of liposuction that is combined with the procedure.
-Currently, we are limiting the amount of liposuction done with the endoscopic abdominoplasty and going back later for some additional touch up. this seems to be working better.
+The reason is still unknown and subject to current study.
+But it may be related to the amount of liposuction that is combined with the procedure.
+Currently, we are limiting the amount of liposuction done with the endoscopic abdominoplasty And we are going back later for some additional touch up.
+This seems to be working better.

 We hope that this will at least serve as a valuable introduction.